fwachsmuth/Filmkorn-Raw-Scanner/README.md

 **Note that my main computer is a Mac, and that's what I am describing here, but nothing Mac-specific is actually needed.
 It should be totally possible (and rather easy) to use Windows or even Linux instead, too — if you do so, please share your Notes or create a PR to this Readme.**

 ## Installation
-Some of the required software:

-### Raspberry Pi APT packages:
-- `python3` (latest should be fine, I'm using 3.10.9 right now)
-- `python3-smbus` to make python talk I<sup>2</sup>C
-- `python3-picamera` for support of the Raspi HQ Camera
-- `lsync`
+To get ready, you need to install software on all three parts of the system.
+In fact, this sscanner is actually using three reaal computers. :)

 ### For the Arduino
-- Arduino IDE, arduino-cli or the Arduino Extension for VSCode — or whatever you use to get your compiled AVR binaries onto the AtMega328P.
-It doesn't matter, the IDE is probably the easiest way.
+- Arduino IDE, arduino-cli or the Arduino Extension for VSCode — or whatever you like to use to get your compiled AVR binaries onto the AtMega328P.
+It doesn't matter, the IDE is probably the easiest way: Open the `scan-controller.ino` file from the repo, hit "Upload" and you are done.

 ### On your Mac
+You should use the same Mac that also runs Davinci Resolve, wo you don't have to move tons of data around.
+The conversion process isn't crazy expensive, but not free either.
+On my intel iMac late 2015 with 4 GHz and 32 GB of RAM, the conversion was about as fast as the scanner delivered files, so it made a lot of sense to convert during scanning.
+On my current Apple Silicon MacBook Pro, conversion is so crazy fast that I don't mind converting after scanning has finished. :)

-- [Homebrew](https://brew.sh/) to install the below things easily.
-Install it as described on teh website if you don't have it yet.
+- First of all, you will need [Homebrew](https://brew.sh/) to install the below things easily.
+If you don't have it yet, install it as described on the Homebrew website.
+If you have it but it is no longer working, use `brew doctor` until it works again.
-- `rsync 3.x` since the `rsync 2.9.6` that Apple ships is not comaptible with `lsync`.
-Install it via `brew install rsync` and note down where it gets installed (should be `/opt/homebrew/bin/rsync`, but this could change)
+- `rsync 3.x` since the `rsync 2.9.6` that Apple ships (even in macOS Ventura 13.0.1) is not comaptible with `lsync`.
+Install it via `brew install rsync` and note down where it gets installed (should be `/opt/homebrew/bin/rsync`, but brew likes to change its base paths)
 - `python3` (latest should be fine, I'm using 3.10.9 right now).
 Install via `brew install python3` if you don't have it yet.
-If you are unsure, `` `which python3` --version ` or `which python` --version ``should tell you what version(s) you have already installed.
+If you are unsure, `` `which python3` --version `` or `` `which python` --version `` should tell you what version(s) you have already installed, and how they are called.
+Once Python 3 is installed, add the following two packages (they will bring quite some dependencies):
   - `PiDNG` in version 3.4.7, which is ancient and yanked, but works.
 Newer versions broke support for the HQ Cam and are not working at this point.
+Just type `pip3 install pidng==3.4.7` and you should be all set.
-  - `watchdog`.
+  - `watchdog`. `pip3 install -U watchdog` does the trick.

+### On the Raspberry Pi:
+Note that you need a Raspberry Pi 4 to use this software — ideally with 4 GB of RAM.
+More never hurts, less is untested and not a good idea.
+We are cretaing and handling a ton of data here.

+*(Task list to be completed)*
+- Raaspbian 10
+- use raspi-conf to set foo and bar and baz.
+  - foo
+  - bar
+  - baz
+- `python3` (latest should be fine, I'm using 3.10.9 right now)
+- `python3-smbus` to make python talk I<sup>2</sup>C
+- `python3-picamera` for support of the Raspi HQ Camera
+- `lsync`

+## Connections
+- Connect I<sup>2</sup>C from Arduino with SMBus Pins on Raspi
+- Connect GND to have a common ground

+## Configuration
-## Installation Steps (incomplete – see raspis history.txt)
+### Installation Steps (incomplete)
 - Enable ssh from rapsi to Mac: `ssh-copy-id -i .ssh/id_rsa_piscan.pub peaceman@192.168.2.1`
 - Enable key auth via `.ssh/config`:
   ```